cbdq-io/testinfra-bdd/README.md

   Scenario: Check Java is Installed in the Path
-    Given the host with URL "docker://java11" is ready within 10 seconds Then the command java exists in path
+    Given the host with URL "docker://java11" is ready within 10 seconds Then the command "java" exists in path

   Scenario: Check Java 11 is Installed
     Given the host with URL "docker://java11" is ready